About the Challenge

 Tranche 1/Tranche 2

-The IWC now has two separate tastings to accommodate the different production and sales schedules across the industry.
-Tranche 1 wines will be tasted in November and Tranche 2 wines will be tasted in April.
-The judging process remains the same with wines tasted in the context of style, country and region.
+The IWC has two separate tastings to accommodate the different production and sales schedules across the industry.
+Tranche 1 wines will be tasted in November and Tranche 2 wines will be tasted in April, with wines tasted in the context of style, country and region.

-There will be two medal release dates with Tranche 1 results announced in December and Tranche 2 in May.
+There are two medal release dates, with Tranche 1 results announced in December and Tranche 2 in May.
 Wines that have won a Gold medal in Tranche 1 will be held in temperature-controlled storage until April.
 They will then be flighted with Gold medal wines from Tranche 2 for the Trophy tasting in April.

 Now let's have a look at what happens to your wines after you've entered the Challenge.
 Please note that the process is the same for both Tranches.

 Wines from the depot are checked, given a unique code, repackaged and sent to the tasting venue in preparation for the judging.